-These are beautiful granite rocks, very hot in the summer, between Fetovaia and Seccheto.
+These are beautiful granite cliffs, very hot in the summer, between Fetovaia and Seccheto.
 There are two parking areas with a wooden fence at the top of the road, from where a short path down takes you to the rocks.
 The beautiful granite formations go right down to the sea and create natural small pools of sea water.

-Where it is: coming from Marina di Campo, go past Cavoli, Seccheto, Fetovaia and watch out for a sign saying "via Panoramica" on your right, go round the bend and you'll come to an open space at the side of the road with a small childrens' play area; you can park here.
+Where it is: coming from Marina di Campo, go past Cavoli, Seccheto,and Fetovaia and watch out for a sign saying "via Panoramica" on your right, go round the bend and you'll come to an open space at the side of the road with a small childrens' play area; you can park here.

 Small, rock area about 80/90 metres long between the two beaches, plus a small, sheltered cove on the right.
 The rocks are easy to get to and the sea here is beautiful.

-Shortly after the traffic lights at the junction for Capoliveri and Porto Azzurro, there is another junction on the right that leads to the beaches next to Zuccale and Barabarca (there's a small chapel on the right immediately after the junction, first left at the next junction).
-There are two spacious car parks, the smaller one on the left is free, in the direction of Barabarca, the larger one on the right above the Zuccale beach costs 0.75 euros an hour.
+Shortly after the traffic lights at the junction for Capoliveri and Porto Azzurro there is another junction on the right that leads to the beaches of Zuccale and Barabarca (there's a small chapel on the right immediately after the junction, first left at the next junction).
+There are two spacious car parks, the smaller one on the left is free, in the direction of Barabarca, the larger one on the right above Zuccale beach costs 0.75 euros an hour.
 To get to the rocks go left in the direction of Barabarca, then follow the path for the beach, and shortly before it there's a broken wooden fence; go right and you'll get to the nudist beach.